sailpoint-oss/developer.sailpoint.com/products/idn/docs/saas-configuration.md

 ![img](./img/sp-config-import.png)

 1. **Start Import** - Start the import process by configuring a JSON payload for the import options.
-This should then be sent to `POST /beta/sp-config/import`.
+This will then be sent to `POST /beta/sp-config/import`.
-2. **Response with Import Status** - An import status will given in response.
-This contains a `jobId` and a `status` which should be used to subsequently monitor the process.
+2. **Response with Import Status** - An import status will be given in response.
+This contains a `jobId` and a `status` to be used to subsequently monitor the process.
 Initially this might have a status of `NOT_STARTED`.
 3. **Get Import Status** - Using the `jobId` from the previous status, call `GET /beta/sp-config/import/{id}` where the `{id}` is the `jobId`.
-4. **Response with Import Status** - An import status will given in response.
-This contains a `jobId` and a `status` which should be used to subsequently monitor the process.
-After a period of time, the process `status` should move to either `COMPLETE` or `FAILED`.
+4. **Response with Import Status** - An import status will be given in response.
+This contains a `jobId` and a `status` to be used to subsequently monitor the process.
+After a period of time, the process `status` will move to either `COMPLETE` or `FAILED`.
 Depending on the amount of objects being imported, this could take awhile.
-It might be ncessary to iterate over steps 3 and 4 until the status reflects a completion.
+It may be necessary to iterate over steps 3 and 4 until the status reflects a completion.
 If it takes too long, the import process may expire.
 5. **Get Import Results** - Once the status is `COMPLETE`, download the import results by calling `GET /beta/sp-config/import/{id}/download` where the `{id}` is the `jobId`.
 6. **Response with Import Results** - In response, the import process should produce listing of object that successfully imported, as well as any errors, warnings, or information about the import process.
-This result set should reflect the objects that were selected to be imported earlier.
+This result set will reflect the objects that were selected to be imported earlier.

 ## API Reference Guide